 There are two main types of Ethernet cables that are used today: Category 5 and Category 6.

 Category 5, or CAT5, cables are capable of supporting speeds of up to 100 megabits per second.
-These cables cannot be used to transmit data any more than 328 feet.
+These cables cannot be used to transmit data any more than 328 feet (ca. 100 m).

 Category 6, or CAT6, cables are the sixth generation of Ethernet.
 This cable is capable of supporting data rates of around 1 gigabit per second.
-CAT6 cables, however, can only transmit data for around 164 feet.
+CAT6 cables, however, can only transmit data for around 164 feet (ca. 50 m).

-Ethernet is a networking technology that connects devices on a local area network or a wide area network.
-Ethernet can come up in a range of places, from homes to corporate offices to hospitals, where there are multiple devices on the same network that want to speak to each other.
+Ethernet is used in places from homes to corporate offices to hospitals.
+In all these environments, there are typically multiple devices on the same network that want to speak to each other.